AndreRudolph/impulsephp-doc/docs/routing.md

 <a name="defining_routes"></a>
 ## Defining routes

-Defining routes with the Impulse framework is not very different from Symfony's routes definition.
-The following example shows a route definition.
+Route definitions in the Impulse framework are almost similar to symfonys native route definitions.
+Consider the following example.

 <div>
   <div class="code-header">